luiscoco/SpringBoot_Lesson12.2/README.md

-# SpringBoot_Lesson11.2
+# SpringBoot_Lesson12.2

 ## Propmt for the Code Agent (Codex, Gemini Code Assistant or Copilot)

 **Context**:

-I want to customize the Actuator endpoints in my Spring Boot 3.3 application to provide more specific operational data.
+My Spring Boot 3.3 application is already configured for tracing.

+I now want to add a custom span around a specific business method to measure its performance, using only the existing TaskController/TaskService/Task code (no new Product classes).

 **Task**:

-Configure the build to include version information in the /info endpoint.

-Implement a custom health indicator that checks for a fictional external service.
+Create a custom span for a method within the TaskService and have TaskController call it.

 **Constraints**:

-Use Maven or Gradle.

-The /info endpoint should display the project's version from the build file.

-The custom health check should be named "ExternalService" and contribute to the /health endpoint's status.
+The custom span should be named "check-inventory-status".

+The method should simulate a delay.

 **Steps**:

-For the /info endpoint:

-a.
-Modify the pom.xml (for Maven) or build.gradle (for Gradle) to enable the build-info goal for the spring-boot-maven-plugin/spring-boot-gradle-plugin.

-**For the custom health check**:

-a.
-Create a new Java class named ExternalServiceHealthIndicator that implements the HealthIndicator interface.

-b.
-The class must be a Spring @Component.

-c.
-In the health() method, implement simple logic:

-if a random number is greater than 0.1, return Health.up().withDetail("message", "Service is reachable").build().
-Otherwise, return

-Health.down().withDetail("error", "Service is not available").build().
+Assume a TaskService class exists.

+Create a new public method in TaskService called getInventoryStatus(Long taskId).

+Inside the method, simulate a 300ms delay using Thread.sleep(300).

+Annotate the method with Micrometer Tracing’s @NewSpan(name = "check-inventory-status").

+Modify the existing TaskController GET /tasks/{id} handler to call taskService.getInventoryStatus(id) before returning the task.

-Provide instructions to run the application and curl commands to verify both customizations.
+Provide instructions to rebuild, run, and test.

 **Deliverables**:

-The required plugin configuration for pom.xml or build.gradle.

-The full code for ExternalServiceHealthIndicator.java.
+The full code for the modified TaskService method:

-curl commands to check the /management/info and /management/health endpoints again to see the new data.

-**Acceptance Criteria for your AI-generated code**:

-• After a rebuild, running the application and accessing /management/info shows a JSON response containing a build object with the project's version.

-• Accessing /management/health now shows a components object containing diskSpace, ping, and the new externalService.

-• The status of externalService will be "UP" or "DOWN" based on the logic you implemented, and this will affect the overall application status
+@NewSpan(name = "check-inventory-status")

+public String getInventoryStatus(Long taskId) {

+try { Thread.sleep(300); } catch (InterruptedException e) { Thread.currentThread().interrupt(); }

+return "IN_STOCK";

+}

+The line to add to TaskController:

+taskService.getInventoryStatus(id);

+Verification steps: Explain how to find the new trace in Jaeger and what to look for (the custom "check-inventory-status" span).

+Include that the service name is product-service and the span should be a child of the controller’s main span with ~300ms duration.

+**Acceptance Criteria**:

+The application compiles and runs.

+When a request is made to GET /tasks/{id} and you view the trace in Jaeger, you see a new span named "check-inventory-status".

+This new span is a child of the controller’s main HTTP span.

+The duration of the "check-inventory-status" span is approximately 300ms, clearly visible in the trace timeline.